On Google Prefer Edufever

 Recognition & Global Opportunities

-Tbilisi State Medical University has broader international recognition, including ECFMG (USA) and WFME (World Federation for Medical Education), which opens more pathways for USMLE, PLAB, and other international licensing exams.
+Tbilisi State Medical University (TSMU) enjoys wider international recognition, including ECFMG (USA) and WFME accreditation, enabling students to pursue USMLE, PLAB, and other global medical licensing exams.

-Grigol Robakidze University is also recognised by NMC and WHO, allowing Indian students to appear for FMGE/NExT in India.
+Grigol Robakidze University (GRUNI) is recognised by both NMC and WHO, enabling Indian students to take the FMGE/NExT exams in India.

 Campus & Student Life